Debt Obligations

 Certain Consolidated Funds may maintain revolving credit facilities that are secured by fund assets to fund investments on a short-term basis.
 The debt obligations of the Consolidated Funds are non-recourse to the Company.

 In December 2024, one of the Company’s consolidated investment funds entered into a credit agreement with Northern Trust Global Service SE (the “Fund Credit Facility”).
 The Fund Credit Facility provides for a multi-currency revolving credit facility of up to $125.0 million.
 Amounts drawn under the facility must be repaid within 180 days.
-As of March 31, 2026, there were no outstanding borrowings under the Fund Credit Facility.
+As of March 31, 2025, there were no outstanding borrowings on the Fund Credit Facility.

 Borrowings under the Fund Credit Facility bear interest at a variable rate per annum.
 Borrowings in USD will bear interest at the applicable federal funds target rate (upper range) plus a margin of 250 basis points.
 Borrowings in GBP will bear interest at the Bank of England base rate plus a margin of 250 basis points.
 Borrowings in EUR will bear interest at the European Central Bank main refinancing rate plus a margin of 250 basis points.